 About 15% of the novelists declare themselves winners by reaching the goal.
 Some of them go on to write even more during NaNoWriMo.
 This is all on the honor system, since writers submit their own word counts.

 For some of the winners, the writing is an exercise in creativity.
-For others, it's merely putting 50,000 words of drivel onto a computer screen.
+For others, it’s merely putting 50,000 words of drivel onto a computer screen.
 For more than a few authors, it has turned into seeing their novels published by major houses.
-The NaNoWriMo website celebrates these authors by listing their books and links to the author websites on the NaNo FAQ page.
+The NaNoWriMo website celebrates these authors by listing their books on the Published Wrimos page.

-During NaNoWriMo 2006, I wrote my first novel, Gold Rush Girl, about a young girl living on her own during the California Gold Rush.
+During my first NaNoWriMo, I wrote my first novel, Gold Rush Girl, about a young girl living on her own during the California Gold Rush.
 She dreams of becoming a doctor, but first, she must beat the odds of being a woman alone in a new frontier.
-That novel is now with an agent.
+That novel was published in 2014.

-In 2007, I wrote The House of Chimes, a middle-grade novel about a boy who thinks his next-door neighbor is a mass murderer.
+During my second NaNoWriMo, I wrote The House of Chimes, a middle-grade novel about a boy who thinks his next-door neighbor is a mass murderer.
 He has to challenge his fear and make a big decision between right and wrong when he finds out things are not what they seem.
-It's in the final stages of critiquing and will be making the rounds of publishers soon.

 I’ve found that NaNoWriMo is an effective way to jump-start a novel.
 I do it with a plan that practically guarantees success.

 1. Before November rolls around, choose a plot and theme for your story.
 There are as many ways to do this as there are writers.
 The important thing is to pick something that resonates with you.
 Pick something to write that you would like to read.

 2. Get to know your characters.
 Write everything you can about them: their likes and dislikes, their family histories, their physical appearance, hobbies, loves.
 Good novels depend on remarkable characters and plots.